Osmahmoud/Osmahmoud.github.io/_posts/2016-11-10-Acoustic_Neuroma.md

 ## Study Objectives
 <p align="justify">
-We aimed to investigate the association between tumour size and quality of life.
+We aimed to investigate the association between tumour size and quality of life following the acousitic neuroma excision.
 </p>

-## Research Team
-TBC

 ## Dissemination of Project Outputs
-TBI
+Detailed methods used for carrying out the analysis and the findings are reported in a journal paper about to be submitted for publication.